 Figure 10.
 Backscatter from the ice radar on board the R/V Polarstern showing the establishment of an ice shear zone to the east and south of the ship.
 Images are at (a) 0830 UTC Jan30, b) 1600 UTC Jan 30, and c) 2240 UTC Jan 31 d) 0550 UTC, e) 1000 UTC, and f) 1300 UTC.
-The red lines (blue polygons) mark areas of enhanced (suppressed) backscatter that are present in one image to the next.
+The red lines (blue polygons) mark areas of enhanced or suppressed backscatter that are present in one image to the next.
 The green polygon shows regions of suppressed backscatter that appeared since the previous frame, the red arrows show the relative motion for that portion of the ice.
 The cyan number and arrow show the wind speed and direction at 10-m height from the Met City tower (M).
 The dark sector is blocked from the radar by the ship superstructure.